WFTT-TV: WVEA-TV: Univision for Tampa Bay

+WFTT-TV: UniMás and Scientology Network

 On December 4, 2017, as part of a multi-market realignment, the programming and call signs of WVEA-TV and sister station WFTT were swapped: WVEA-TV and its Univision programming moved to the Univision-owned digital channel 47 and virtual channel 50 facility, while Entravision's digital channel 25 and virtual channel 62 facility became the new home of UniMás affiliate WFTT-TV.

-On October 13, 2021, Univision announced it would take over operation of WVEA, as well as Orlando Univision affiliate WVEN-TV, effective January 1, 2022, coinciding with the end of licensing agreements on December 31, 2021, effectively ending WFTT's UniMás affiliation.
+After the Entravision agreement concluded at the end of 2021, Univision assumed control of WVEA and WVEN-TV in Orlando effective January 1, 2022.

 Technical information

 Subchannels

+WFTT-TV's transmitter is located in Riverview, Florida.
 The station's signal is multiplexed: